Kevin K. Gaines: Career

-From 2005-2010, he was the director of the Department of Afroamerican and African Studies at the University of Michigan.
+From 2005 to 2010, he was the director of the Department of Afroamerican and African Studies at the University of Michigan.
 He was also the Robert Hayden Collegiate Professor of Afroamerican and African Studies.

-From 2015-2018, Gaines taught at Cornell University as the W. E. B. Du Bois Professor of Africana Studies and History.
+From 2015 to 2018, Gaines taught at Cornell University as the W. E. B. Du Bois Professor of Africana Studies and History.
 He was additionally a member of the Public Voices Fellowship program, a campaign designed to share the work of underrepresented thinkers in academia.
 Through this fellowship, he published an op-ed in Ebony regarding race relations and student protests on college campuses.

-In 2018, Gaines joined the University of Virginia as the college’s first Julian Bond Professor of Civil Rights and Social Justice.
+In 2018, Gaines joined the University of Virginia as the college's first Julian Bond Professor of Civil Rights and Social Justice.
 While there, he was selected to be part of a renaming committee, dedicated to the discussion and potential renaming of various UVA buildings and memorials that had been named for Confederates, eugenicists, and similar figures.

-In 2020, he testified as an expert witness regarding the removal of a statue of Confederate States General Robert E. Lee in Richmond, Virginia, arguing instead for the establishment of a memorial to enslaved people in its place.
+In 2020, Gaines testified as an expert witness regarding the removal of a statue of Confederate States General Robert E. Lee in Richmond, Virginia, arguing instead for the establishment of a memorial to enslaved people in its place.